 In the world of 4G and 5G product managers need to consider not only monetary differences of products, but also content, usage experiences of different channels and services (call drop, call failed..), or service related impact (waiting time at customer service…).

-As they become an increasing factor that drives customer actions and decisions, its become mandatory for Telcos to understand, quantify and optimise these smartly.
+As they become an increasing factor that drives customer actions and decisions, it has become mandatory for Telcos to understand, quantify and optimize these smartly.

 There can be different compelling events for a new product launch.